Liberatii/documentation/_sources/reference/supported_oracle_syntax/functions.rst.txt

 If the function doesn't have any argument or has all defaults, Oracle can call this function without parentheses.
 In Postgres, you should always have parentheses.
 As we don't have type inference, we create synonyms that add parentheses to a call.

-OracleDB

 .. code-block:: sql
    :linenos:

+   --Oracle
-   CREATE FUNCTION test_func RETURN test_table.id%TYPE
+   CREATE FUNCTION test_func
+   RETURN test_table.id%TYPE
    IS
      retVal test_table.id%TYPE:=-7777;
    BEGIN